Potosi (barque): History

 The Potosi was launched in 1895 at the shipyard of J. C. Tecklenborg AG, Geestemünde and was used in the saltpetre trade (Salpeterfahrt) between Chile and Germany, setting record speeds in the process, due to her excellent sailing characteristics.
 She made twenty seven "round voyages" (Hamburg to Chile and back) under five captains between 1895 and 1914.
 Her first master, the legendary sea captain Robert Hilgendorf, sailed her up to 1901.
 Capt.
 Georg Schlüter (2 round voyages), Jochim Hans Hinrich Nissen (10), Johann Frömcke (3), and Robert Miethe (4) followed.

-On 23 September 1914, due to the onset of the First World War, the Potosi was held at Valparaiso harbour.
-In 1917 while still moored in Valparaiso, she was sold to the F. A. Vinnen shipping company of Bremen, but on October 2, 1920, she was given to France as part of the vast war reparation demanded from Germany.
+On 23 September 1914, due to the onset of the First World War, the Potosi was held at Valparaíso harbour.
+In 1917 while still moored in Valparaíso, she was sold to the F. A. Vinnen shipping company of Bremen, but on October 2, 1920, she was given to France as part of the vast war reparation demanded from Germany.
 The French government sold her to Argentina which transferred her to the Floating Docks Co. of Buenos Aires.
-However the ship remained unmoved in Valparaiso harbour.
+However the ship remained unmoved in Valparaíso harbour.
 In 1923 she was eventually purchased by a local company González, Soffia & Cía. of Valparaíso, and renamed the Flora.